caitp/TC39-Proposals/tc39-well-known-symbol-clone.md

 Unfortunately, this strategy is problematic in the following cases:

-1. Cloning host objects
+1. **Cloning host objects**

 	Despite creating the clone object using the host object's prototype, a native C++ instance of the host object is not created.

 	In some engines, accessing any properties of this object specified in IDL will result in an exception.

-2. Cloning ES6 collections
+2. **Cloning collections introduced in ES2015**

 	Data in collections is not stored as properties of the collection, and as such, copying properties does not accomplish the requested task.
 It takes a fair bit of special casing code in order to handle cloning these objects.

+	Weak collections can't be cloned as engines have rejected providing any API that would require iteration, such as the `clear()` method.

 ## @@clone conventions: